-Getting actors to kiss on screen is something that is sometimes awkward for directors to ask their actors to do.
-And if you find yourself in this position, you might be wondering: Do actors really kiss?
+Getting actors to kiss on screen is sometimes awkward for directors to ask their actors to do.
+And if you find yourself in this position, you might wonder: Do actors kiss?

-For me, as the actor and the director starring in my own film, oftentimes it is not the easiest thing either.
-Make it another girl and you are asking a lot.
+As the actor and the director starring in my film, it is often not the easiest.
+Make it another girl, and you are asking a lot.

 In a commercial for VH1, I had to kiss a robot, but that’s another story.